egecan12/website-change-tracker/README.md

 You can always revert or adjust this by modifying the code in htmlSimplifier.js

-2)Since TWILIO API costs me credits(real money $🙈), I usually comment out the SMS_Sending function in Services.js line 103-106.
-Please make sure it is commented in.

-3)When it runs for the first time, it will not display the spreadsheet data nor send any notifications, as there is no cached data to show.
+2)When it runs for the first time, it will not display the spreadsheet data nor send any notifications, as there is no cached data to show.

 Developed by Egecan Kahyaoglu.